 The gap between both pyramids consists of several edges and corners.
 An example for each can you see in the picture below.

 Let’s begin with the corners.
-Each corner is a (skew) pyramid itself with square base of size B=0.5^{2} and height h=1 .
-Therefore, the volume of each corner is given by
+Each corner is a (skew) pyramid itself with square base of size and height

-There are n layers and we need to place 4 corners at each of them.
+There are layers and we need to place 4 corners at each of them.
 Plus a spire of course. 😉

 Filling the edges